tarantool/tarantool/changelogs/unreleased/gh-5526-no-error-on-too-many-indexes.md

 ## bugfix/sql

-* An error is now thrown when creating too many indexes in SQL (gh-5526).
+* An error is now thrown if too many indexes were created in SQL (gh-5526).